 The north marker and the exit location are used to establish the orientation of the sketch.
 Clearly marked are the five lamps to be inspected, which are numbered accordingly.
 From experience, the pilot can estimate that two flights are needed to adequately inspect all five lamps.
 There are also some strings hanging from the ceiling which could entangle Elios.
 Take these factors into account when deciding how to approach the lamps.

-Be sure to insert the Mission and flight name into the Cockpit app, this will simplify the later identification of the files.
+Be sure to insert the Mission and flight name into the Cockpit app, this will simplify the later identification of the files in Inspector.

 The reverse side of the clapperboard contains the flight list which should be updated before every flight.
 The numbers of the inspection items to be visited during that flight are written down.